 How do I know?

-After having a $0 credit card balance I ended up accumulating hundreds of dollars in credit card debt.
-Some people have the discipline to only use their credit cards for points, but most people can’t.
-Focus on paying everything in cash and you’ll have less debt to worry about.
+After having a $0 credit card balance, I accumulated hundreds of dollars in credit card debt.
+Some people have the discipline to use their credit cards and pay them off each month, but most people can't.
+Focus on paying everything in cash, and you'll decrease your chances of building debt.

-Leave your credit card at home and make all your purchases via your debit card.
-Schedule payments to be automatically deducted each month using your online bill-pay feature.
+Leave your credit card at home and make all your purchases with your debit card.
+Pay your payments automatically each month using your online bill-pay feature to schedule them.

 8. Create The Ideal Environment

-You don’t need to cut ties with everyone you know who’s in debt, but surround your mind with positive thoughts.
+You don't need to cut ties with everyone you know who's in debt, but surround your mind with positive thoughts.
 Listen to finance Podcasts and focus on debt pay off stories.
-Also, listen to business Podcasts and focus on how others are able to generate a higher income.
+Also, listen to business Podcasts and focus on how others earn a higher income.

-But, if you’re used to this lifestyle it’ll be hard to change.
+But, if you're used to this lifestyle, it'll be hard to change.
 Gradually transition to different environments by starting small.
-If you’re accustomed to going to the mall 3 days per week, go 2 days per week.
+If you to going to the mall three days per week, go two days per week.